 In order to soak up and enjoy all the benefits of dermaplaning, you need to take care of your new skin—deep exfoliation strips your skin of moisture and makes it more susceptible to sun damage.
 Your post-procedure skincare routine will need to be gentle, hydrating, and skin-protecting.

-Adding our dermatologist recommended products to your dermaplaning aftercare regimen will help you achieve your skincare goals by prolonging your new youthful glow.
+Now that you know the truth about dermaplaning, adding our dermatologist recommended products to your dermaplaning aftercare regimen will help you achieve your skincare goals by prolonging your new youthful glow.
 ALASTIN makes it easy to create a new post-procedure routine with our non-invasive cruelty-free Procedure Enhancement System that combines all the necessary steps into one simple package.

 Between dermaplaning and our products, your skin will be the healthiest it's ever been.